Dyaisha Fair’s 38 points lead No. 21 Syracuse to 75-63 victory over Boston College

 Syracuse didn’t score in the first 5:06 of the second quarter, a span in which it committed four turnovers, as its lead evaporated into a one-point deficit.

-Contrary to the opening period, Boston College got almost all of its second-quarter baskets in the paint, where it ended up outscoring SU 22-6 through the first half.
+Contrary to the opening period, Boston College got almost all of its second-quarter baskets in the paint, where it outscored SU 22-6 through the first half.
 While the Orange couldn’t keep up with the Eagles on the fast break, they also allowed Sidberry — who scored 13 points in the first half — to wreak havoc in the half-court offense.

 BC’s guards fed Sidberry in the post and just watched as she asserted her dominance over Wood, Wilson and Latham, earning high-percentage looks through her physicality under the basket.
 The Orange’s frontcourt couldn’t match her production, or come close.

-It was the same formula for Boston College from the get-go in the second half.
-BC dominated Syracuse inside and ran ragged in transition for easy, uncovered layups.
-With limited help from secondary scorers, a tired and struggling front court and a lack of bench production too, Fair was tasked to keep SU even on the scoreboard.
-And she did.
+BC persisted in the second half.
+It dominated Syracuse inside and ran ragged in transition for easy, uncovered layups.
+With limited help from secondary scorers, a tired and struggling front court and a lack of bench production, Fair was tasked to keep SU even on the scoreboard.

 The point guard dropped 12 points in the third quarter to keep the Orange in lockstep with the Eagles.
 The offense revolved around her more than it typically does, as SU spaced the floor for Fair to play isolation ball against Lacey and Ivey, among others who tried to step up.

 Fair’s first instinct was to drive, and she wound up getting to the line a few times for some easy points.
 Since she didn’t work off the ball, Fair didn’t have nearly as many 3-point attempts but she cashed in when given the chance.
-Midway through the third, Ivey sagged off of Fair — likely expecting a drive — and Fair set her feet to calmly drain a 3 from the top of the key, which tied the game at 44-44.
+Midway through the third, Ivey sagged off of Fair — likely expecting a drive.
+Fair set her feet to calmly drain a 3 from the top of the key, which tied the game 44-44.

 Fair earned another bucket late in the quarter to tie things up at 49-49 entering the fourth.
 At that point, she’d done enough for Syracuse’s signature fourth-quarter magic to kick in.
 SU outscored the Eagles 26-14 in the final 10 minutes, spurred by 13 points from Fair.

 Boston College did everything it could to upset the Orange.
-Yet it lacked a player like Fair to take the game over in its entirety.
+Yet it lacked a player like Fair to take the contest over in its entirety.
+Legette-Jack knows how fortunate she is to have that luxury, that unstoppable force to single-handedly win her team games.

+“She is one of the most special young ladies that I’ve ever witnessed, let alone coached,” Legette-Jack said of Fair.
+“She’s 5-foot-4, and she’s the biggest kid on the court.”

 Published on February 4, 2024 at 2:21 pm